-- (1) Goods or services above a transaction value of R 200,000 (VAT included) and long term contracts may only be procured through a competitive bidding process, in terms of section 11. - (2) No requirement for goods or services above an estimated transaction value of R 200,000 (VAT included), may be deliberately split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.
+- (1) Goods or services above a transaction value of R 200,000 (VAT included) and longterm contracts may only be procured through a competitive bidding process, in terms of section 11. - (2) No requirement for goods or services above an estimated transaction value of R 200,000 (VAT included), may be deliberately split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - (1) A supply chain management policy must specify - (a) that goods or services above a transaction value of - (i) R 200 000(VAT included), in case of a district Municipality; and - (b) that no requirement for goods or services above an estimated transaction value of - - (i) R 200 000(VAT included), in case of a district municipality; and may not deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.